Frequently Asked Questions

 How do I pay for my visit?

 We accept all major credit/debit cards, cash, and HSA/FSA cards.
-We accept Medicare, Cigna, and Blue Cross Blue Shield as in-network for Utah patients.
+We currently accept Medicare, Medicare Advantage AARP/Optum, Cigna, Blue Cross Blue Shield Federal, Blue Cross Blue Shield, TriCare, PEHP, and Samera Health as in-network for Utah patients.
 For self-pay patients, we’re happy to provide you with an itemized receipt for the services rendered.

 Do you accept medical insurance?

-We currently accept Medicare, Cigna, and Blue Cross Blue Shield as in-network.
+We currently accept Medicare, Medicare Advantage AARP/Optum, Cigna, Blue Cross Blue Shield Federal, Blue Cross Blue Shield, TriCare, PEHP, and Samera Health as in-network.